 Shona Mackay is a Glasgow-based composer whose work often includes a strong audiovisual element.
 With a keen interest in pushing the boundaries of what it means to be "the composer", particularly in relation to the idea of the non-musical performer, she combines music with other media including film, photography, spoken word and/or theatre.
 She often performs in her own works.

-In 2016/2017 Shona worked with the Glasgow School of Art Choir as part of Making Music's Adopt a Composer scheme, in partnership with Sound and Music, BBC Radio 3 and PRS for Music Foundation.
-This exciting collaboration resulted in a new choral work, "Continuum", written specially for the choir.
-It was performed on 27 May 2017 at Kelvingrove Art Gallery and Museum, Glasgow and a live recording will be broadcast on BBC Radio 3 (date TBC)
+In 2016/2017 she worked with the Glasgow School of Art Choir as part of Making Music's Adopt a Composer scheme, in partnership with Sound and Music, BBC Radio 3 and PRS for Music Foundation.
+"Continuum", written specially for the choir, was performed in Kelvingrove Art Gallery and Museum, Glasgow in May 2017 and a live recording will be broadcast on BBC Radio 3 shortly.

 facilitator and teaching artist in numerous arts and education

 projects across the West of Scotland, focusing on widening